An educational, enriching and character building project. (Instagram/Facebook: follow @warmwisdom)

 - a fully-automated incubator (all of our program incubators feature a clear-view cover [allowing for full view of all hatching eggs/chicks!]; egg-turning with auto-stop; temperature display and control; humidity sensor; and a convenient, easy to use candling light!)

-- a carton of fresh, fertilized* eggs (*we guarantee a minimum of 8 fertile eggs – it is impossible for us to know how many are actually fertile!)
+- a carton of fresh, fertilized* eggs (*we guarantee our eggs and will send replacement if needed, however, it is impossible for us to know how many are actually fertile!)

-3. For the brooding phase (2-7 weeks*, as per each family’s preferences), you will be provided with:
+3. For the brooding phase (2-3 weeks*), you will be provided with:

 - pet cage (large bunny cage or alike)